CookieSalesman/Runescape-Bright-Mix/README.txt

 The original archive of this music which I downloaded came with just a few of folders but nonjunkbox was one of them.
 This folder 'nonjunkbox' was NOT included in this Bright Mix.

-The reason this current version is not yet a full release is because something went wrong with how I kept the original files intact and something is missing and I don't know what.
-In addition, when I tried looking for the exact same archive of music, I couldn't find the original one.
-I only found a completely new archive of music that contained at least 50% more songs I've never heard of.
-If you know why there are many different versions and copies of runescape music it would help me to know why.
+The reason this current version is not yet a full release is because something went wrong with how I kept the original files intact, so something is missing and I don't know what is or how to even find the original files.
+When I tried looking for the archive I initially downloaded, I couldn't find it and only found a completely new archive of music that had at least 50% more songs that I've never heard before.
+If you know why there are many different versions and copies of runescape music it would help me to know why and which version(s) of the archives I should be using.